As is customary for academies, members are recruited by a process of sponsorship and co-option.

 Members and correspondents

 - Honorary members, who have made an outstanding contribution to the conquest or the understanding of air and space ;

-- Fellows, nationals from European States;
+- Fellows, from European States;

-- Associate members, nationals of non-European States;
+- Associate members, from non-European States;

-- Correspondents, whether European or not, providing liaison between the academy and national and international aerospace activities;
+- Correspondents, from Europe or elsewhere, providing a link with current national and international aerospace activities;

 Sections bring together members and correspondents with the experience of a similar type of activity.

 The number of people in each section is about one sixth of the number of fellows, except for section 2 which has about one-third.
 Associate members and correspondents are assigned to specific sections.